Speed and trash talk: Inside the 'new chess culture' and its online revival

 Hansen said he sees a lot of upside for chess.
 He pointed to its history, its global reach and the notion that people don't need expensive computers to play it.

-And many streamers are not grandmasters like Hansen.
+And many streamers aren't grandmasters like Hansen.
 Some are novices who are learning along with their audiences, Dellario said.
-He pointed to GoldDustTori, who has streamed for more than a year and started boosted her rating by more than 600 points.
+He pointed to GoldDustTori, who has streamed for more than a year and started boosting her rating by more than 600 points.

 The Botez Gambit